 They don’t make a change.

 We charge more than their “current guy” and that is a really difficult pill to swallow.
 Not knowing the intricacies of what it takes to lower the overall IT costs for businesses, some decision makers feel we should be able to create a better result for the same price.
-Easy peasy.
+Simple!
 If it was easy, everyone would be doing it for cheap.

 Regardless of the inputs required, wouldn’t you spend an extra $1 to save $10?
 The insidious business poison that exists is forgotten and that extra dollar is so very tangible.
 “But it’s a dollar more.”